A renal venogram is a test to look at the veins in the kidney. It uses x-rays and a special dye (called contrast).

 How the Test will Feel

 You will lie flat on the x-ray table.
 There is often a cushion, but it is not as comfortable as a bed.
-You may feel a sting when the anesthesia medicine is given.
+You may feel a sting when the local anesthesia medicine is given.
 You will not feel the dye.
 You may feel some pressure and discomfort as the catheter is positioned.
+You may feel symptoms, such as flushing, when the dye is injected.

 There may be mild tenderness and bruising at the site where the catheter was placed.